 - What do the words in the background say?
 Why would an artist put words in a painting?

-- How does the man in the painting make you feel?
+- How does the person in the painting make you feel?
 Describe what you see that make you say that.

-- Describe the personality of the man in the paining.
+- Describe the personality of the person in the paining.
 What can you tell about his character and mood?

 - The artist, Mavis Smith, is interested in distorted views of people.
-How has she distorted the man in this painting?
+How has she distorted the person in this painting?
 What kind of details can you find to support your opinion?

 - What do you see in the foreground, middleground, and background of this painting?